Dre Campbell Farm

 1. Feed Your Soil an Organic Diet

-The best way to improve the soil for vegetables and other plants is to go organic.
+Going organic is the best way to improve the soil for vegetables and other plants.

 The soil has a few basic requirements: water, nutrients, air, and organic matter [1].
 Living organisms are crucial to improving soil health and quality.

-Put nutrients back into the soil by adding compost, kitchen scraps, banana peels, or manure.
+Put nutrients back into the soil by adding compost, kitchen scraps, banana peels, manure, etc.

-Add the materials to the top few inches of the soil with a hoe, then cover it with mulch.
+Add the materials to the top few inches of the soil, then cover it with mulch.
 This is also a simple way to make your soil more fertile naturally.

 2. Use a Test Kit

-When you’re starting your garden, buy a soil test kit and make sure to use it early on.
+When starting your garden, buying and using a soil test kit early on is best.

 3. Pay Attention to Nitrogen